 Gladesmore Community School takes Careers Education very seriously.
-We know that for many students careers education provides a goal for students building intrinsic motivation for hard work at school.
+We know that for many pupils careers education provides a goal for pupils building intrinsic motivation for hard work at school.

 In Year 7 pupils learn about the skills required to be successful in the workplace and reflect on how school is helping them to acquire these skills.

-In Year 10, the Careers unit focuses on the financial aspects of Careers with students learning about payslips, taxes, pensions and debt.
+In Year 10, the Careers unit focusses on the financial aspects of Careers with pupils learning about payslips, taxes, pensions and debt.
 There is a dedicated lesson looking at student finance specifically.
 In addition, student learn about some newer ways of working including zero hours contracts, self-employment and the gig economy.

 In Year 11, the Careers unit is part of structured and supported pathways process.
-In particular, students look at post-18 pathways including university, apprenticeships and work.
+In particular, pupils look at post-18 pathways including university, apprenticeships and work.

 If you require more information about the Careers Education programme (taught primarily via PSHE), please contact the school reception (020 8800 0884) and ask to speak to the Head of PSHE.